kevinaza111/rPPG-NICUSAE/README.md

 ## Training of adaptive lighting enhancement module
 You need to configure the data_root and save_path parameters in the clip_train.py file.
 After executing the training, you can get the adaptive lighting enhancement model parameter file in the save_path path.
 This model file will be used in end_to_end.py

-# The rest of the code will be coming soon